angular-schule/website-articles/blog/2019-12-everything-github/README.md

             # npm run webdriver-update-ci
             # npm run e2e -- --protractor-config=e2e/protractor-ci.conf.js --webdriver-update=false
             ####
-            npm run ng -- deploy --base-href=/everything-github-demo/ --repo=https://github.com/angular-schule/everything-github-demo.git --name="<YOUR_GITHUB_USERNAME>" --email=<YOUR_GITHUB_USER_EMAIL_ADDRESS>
+            npm run ng -- deploy --base-href=/everything-github-demo/ --name="<YOUR_GITHUB_USERNAME>" --email=<YOUR_GITHUB_USER_EMAIL_ADDRESS>
     ```
+3. Fortunately, the step `actions/checkout@v2` checks-out a nice git repository, where the remote `origin` is already adjusted.
+    But username and email are not set.
+    Therefore we have to include these two values via parameters.
-3. Make sure to replace **<YOUR_GITHUB_USERNAME>** and **<YOUR_GITHUB_USER_EMAIL_ADDRESS>** with meaningful values in above example.
-You can see this details later on in the git history.
+    Make sure to replace **<YOUR_GITHUB_USERNAME>** and **<YOUR_GITHUB_USER_EMAIL_ADDRESS>** with meaningful values in the above example.
-    It is also necessary to specify the repository again by parameter.
-    This is due to the internal functionality of angular-cli-ghpages, which adds the token to the URL only at runtime.
+    At this place you do not have to specify any real name and mail, but the provided values later will be part of the git history.

-4. If you want Github Actions to perform unit tests and end-to-end tests, you will need to make some small additional configurations in your Angular app.
+1. If you want Github Actions to perform unit tests and end-to-end tests, you will need to make some small additional configurations in your Angular app.
     The necessary changes are described in the [Angular CLI wiki](https://github.com/angular/angular-cli/wiki/stories-continuous-integration#continuous-integration).
     To be specific: